Charles Pinckney: The Forgotten Founding Father

 Twenty-eight of the original 715 acres are preserved within the historic site.
 There is a half-mile nature trail with numerous exhibits along the way as it weaves through the wetlands of the plantation.
 There is a visitor center and several films that visitors can enjoy.
 If you time it right, you can also tour the historic home.

-When I visited, it was cloudy late January morning.
+When I visited, it was a cloudy late January morning.
 It had been raining off and on, and it was a bit chilly outside.
 His home was not open for tours that day, so I explored the grounds, which were incredible by themselves.
 Walking around, it was like having the park to myself.
 I did not see any other people.
 There were a variety of signs on the property explaining more about Pinckney and the plantation.

 A Brief History of Charles Pinckney

-Charles Pinckney was born on October 26, 1757, to amongst South Carolina’s plantation elite.
+Charles Pinckney was born on October 26, 1757, amongst South Carolina’s plantation elite.
 From a young age, he was educated and pushed toward a life of public service.
 It’s a calling he would answer for 42 years.
 During that time, he held many local, state, and national offices.
 He was admitted to the bar at the age of 21 and would go on to fight in the Revolutionary War under his father, Colonel Pinckney, who was the commander of the Charles Town Militia.
 Both would eventually be captured and taken prisoners of war by the British.

 After his release, he returned home to South Carolina in 1783; after his father’s death, he inherited Snee Farm.